Don’t Worry About Tomorrow, Make Progress Today

 Some people are uncomfortable with the idea of mindfulness because they feel as though it is a religious practice, when in fact - it's not.
 Mindfulness meditation is simply an exercise that involves focusing your mind on something inside or outside of yourself.

-Mindfulness is simply closing your eyes, calming your mind, and focusing on the present moment.
-You focus on your breathing, what your senses are experiencing, and what's happening around you at the moment.
-You shut out the problems of the world and the things that have been weighing heavily on your mind.
+Mindfulness takes many forms, but can involve simply closing your eyes, calming your mind, and focusing on the present moment.
+You may focus on your breathing, what your senses are experiencing, and what's happening around you at the moment.
+Mindfulness allows you to shut out the problems of the world and the things that have been weighing heavily on your mind.
 While doing this, you can begin to put thoughts into your mind and purposely choose what you are going to think about.

 This is a good practice to use anytime you start to feel yourself becoming overcome by worry.
 It helps to lower your heart rate, settle your body, and refocus your mind.

-Worrying is simply focusing on the what-ifs of a situation.
-Instead of doing that you need to in order to act on the things that you do know.
+Worrying is simply focusing on the what-ifs of a situation, instead of doing that you need to in order to act on the things that you do know.
 If money is tight, then start looking for ways right now to either reduce your spending, increase your income, or find ways to negotiate with creditors that you owe money to.
-Finding solutions to your problems will help reduce the amount of worry that you have because you start to know more about the situation.
+If you’re worried about a work or school presentation and not knowing your stuff, go over the information, rehearse it several times, and then utilize techniques (such as mindfulness, discussed above) to help prevent you from fixating too much on the situation.
+Finding solutions to your problems will help reduce the amount of worry that you have because you start to know more about the situation and feel more prepared to deal with it.

 Acknowledge What You Are Feeling

 Once you have acknowledged what you are afraid of, you can begin to reframe your beliefs around that fear.
 Many times, our worries are exaggerated.
-What we spend so much time worrying about often end up not happening.
+What we spend so much time worrying about often ends up not happening.
 So, it can be helpful to think about what it is you're afraid of and look at it in a new light.
-When you try to avoid thinking about it, you end up worrying about it and making your worry even bigger.
-Instead, confronting your worry head-on can diminish some of the power worry has over you.
+When you try to avoid thinking about it, you end up worrying about it even more and making your worry even bigger.
+Instead, confronting your worry head-on can diminish some of the power that it has over you.

 Replace Your Thoughts

-Many people are unaware that we have the ability to control our thoughts.
+Many people are unaware that we have the ability to control our thoughts and perceptions.
 Our thoughts do not have to control us.
 While it may be typical for you to worry about a situation, you can stop yourself from thinking about it altogether.
 Therefore, instead of thinking of negative scenario, try to think about positive ones.
+We control the perspective that we choose to have on things; we choose whether to view things positively or negatively, and we choose how we respond to those perspectives.

 The trick is to replace dysfunctional thoughts with functional ones.
 If you simply try to stop thinking about the things that you're worried about, it is likely that it will not work.
-If you were asked, for instance, to not think about a purple elephant, chances are - purple elephant will be the only thing you'll be picturing in your head.
-But, if you were instructed to focus on a redfish, for instance, you're more than likely to be thinking about that redfish instead of the purple elephant.
+If you were asked, for instance, to not think about a purple elephant, chances are that you’re suddenly going to have an image of a purple elephant in your head.
+But, if you were instructed to focus on a red fish, for instance, you're more likely to be thinking about that red fish instead of the purple elephant.

 Don't Allow Anxiety To Control You